Rafe Spall

 In 2011, Spall starred in the romantic tragedy movie One Day opposite Anne Hathaway.
 In 2012, Spall portrayed Canadian author Yann Martel in the Academy Award-winning drama film Life of Pi, directed by Ang Lee.
 The film was a critical and financial success, winning four Academy Awards and making over $600 million at the box office.
 In 2013, he played the newlywed husband in I Give It a Year, a comedy about the trials and tribulations of a couple during their first year of marriage.[8]

-In 2014, Spall appeared in the coming-of-age drama X+Y, alongside Asa Butterfield and Sally Hawkins, and the seasonal family comedy Get Santa.
+In 2014, Spall appeared in the coming-of-age drama X+Y, alongside Asa Butterfield and Sally Hawkins, the seasonal family comedy Get Santa, and "White Christmas", an episode of the anthology series Black Mirror.
 In 2015, he played John Hancock in the History Channel three-part series, Sons of Liberty, alongside Jim Broadbent, and appeared in the Academy Award-winning biographical comedy-drama The Big Short, alongside Christian Bale, Brad Pitt, Ryan Gosling and Steve Carell.
 Also that year, Spall played Harry Price in Harry Price: Ghost Hunter, ITV's adaptation of Neil Spring's debut novel, The Ghost Hunters.
 The film aired on ITV1 on 27 December.[9]

-Spall portrayed Eli Mills in Jurassic World: Fallen Kingdom (2018), the fifth instalment of Steven Spielberg's Jurassic Park series, and directed by The Impossible helmer J. A. Bayona.[10]
+In 2018, Spall portrayed Eli Mills in Jurassic World: Fallen Kingdom[10], and in 2019, had supporting roles in science-fiction action film Men in Black: International and biographical legal drama Just Mercy.
 Since 2020, Spall has a leading role in the Apple TV+ comedy series Trying, opposite Esther Smith and Imelda Staunton.
-He also played DS Bailey in the 2020 BBC drama The Salisbury Poisonings.[11]
+Also in 2020, he played DS Nick Bailey in the biographical BBC miniseries The Salisbury Poisonings.[11]

 Personal life